How to transfer the value of your benefits

 A helpful example...

-Suppose you reach 47 years of age on 15 January 2014 and your active plan membership ends on 31 January 2014.
-You receive your statement of cessation of active plan membership from the plan administrator on 15 March 2014.
+Suppose you are 47 years old when your active plan membership ends, on 31 January 2015.
+You receive your statement of cessation of active plan membership from the plan administrator on 15 March 2015.
 The normal retirement age under your plan is 65.

-You can apply for a transfer of your benefits at the following times:
+You can apply for a transfer of the balance of your account at the following times:

 To whom do you make an application for a transfer?